Computer-Architecture-Project-Team-11/Part1/Report.md

             ```
             $ ../build/ARM/gem5.opt -d fib_results_MinorCPU4GHz configs/example/se.py --cpu-type=MinorCPU --cpu-clock=4GHz --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
              ```
           The operational frequency refers to the processor's operational clock cycles per second.
-This means that by increamenting the frequency the execution must be faster.
+This means that by increasing the frequency the execution must be faster.
 We can confirm that by the results on the `statistics.txt` file.
 More specifically we observed subduplication of the total simulated time in both CPU models with the quadruplication of the operational frequency.

 Resources:
 * [Committed instructions differencies](https://stackoverflow.com/questions/65010636/difference-between-committed-instructions-and-committed-ops)